-Here’s the good news: most of these conditions can be treated with the right diet, iron supplements, or procedures.
+Here’s the good news: most of these conditions can be treated with the right diet and the best iron supplements, or procedures.
 And remember, if your iron test results aren’t normal, that doesn’t necessarily mean you have a severe medical condition.
 For example, many women struggle with low iron simply because of blood loss during menstruation.

 Will I need to do anything to prepare for my test?

 The most common pre-test prep?
 Fasting.
 Most doctors will schedule your test for the morning, so that you can fast for at least 12 hours overnight.

 Ultimately, the goal is to avoid anything that could impact your normal iron levels.
 If you recently ate iron-rich foods, took an iron supplement, or had a blood transfusion, it could effect your test results and give your doctor an inaccurate view of your iron needs.

 On the other hand, your doctor might ask you to break the rules before a test so that they can measure a certain result.
 For example, if they think iron absorption is the problem, they might ask you to take an iron supplement right before the test.